star-cats/blinky-dome/Patterns/README.md

 the class.

-Measured against synthetic gates at 128 BPM over 60s runs — a perfect gate, one jittering ±20ms, one missing 30% of beats, one firing double-time, one with 25% spurious extra hits, and one going silent for 12s — the tracker holds the tempo to within 2% and the output stays steady to about one frame.
-The one thing it cannot do is find the downbeat in a gate that fires evenly on every eighth note: nothing in that signal distinguishes the beat from the off-beat, so it locks steadily onto whichever it saw first.
+Measured against synthetic gates at 128 BPM over 60s runs — a perfect gate, one jittering ±20ms, one missing 30% of beats, and one going silent for 12s — the tracker holds the tempo exactly and the output stays steady to about one frame, riding through the whole 12-second dropout still in phase.
+A gate firing on every eighth note locks just as solidly, at 257 BPM, because that genuinely is the rate it is being told about.

+Where it struggles is a gate that fires at the right rate *plus* extra hits in between.
+With a spurious hit on 25% of beats it drifts to around 230 BPM and the output jitter climbs to ~55ms, because a stray hit splits one beat into two shorter intervals and nothing rejects them outright. `Conf` drops to about 0.6 when this happens, which is the signal to raise **Thresh** until the chart shows one circle per beat.

 ---